Krylov Subspace Recycling For Matrix Functions: Introduction

-In this paper we propose to treat the action of a matrix function on a vector via augmented Krylov subspace methods.
-These methods aid in accelerating the convergence of standard Krylov subspace methods by augmenting $\mathcal{V}_{j}$ with an additional $k$ dimensional subspace $\mathcal{U}$ known as the \textit{augmentation subspace}.
-The space $\mathcal{U}$ is chosen to contain useful information to aid in accelerating the convergence of the method and is commonly taken to be approximations to the $k$ eigenvectors corresponding to the $k$ eigenvalues closest to a singularity of the function $f$.
+where $A^{(i)}, i = 1,2, \ldots $ is a sequence of matrices, and $\vb^{(i)}, i = 1,2,\ldots $ is a sequence of vectors.
+Krylov subspace recycling aims to accelerate the convergence of a standard Krylov subspace method by augmenting the Krylov subspace $\mathcal{V}_{j}$ with an additional $k$ dimensional subspace $\mathcal{U}$ known as the \textit{augmentation subspace}.
+The space $\mathcal{U}$ is generally chosen to contain useful information to aid in accelerating the convergence of the method, and is often taken to be approximations to the $k$ eigenvectors corresponding to the $k$ eigenvalues closest to a singularity of the function $f$.
+The method in this paper is the first of its kind proposed to extend subspace recycling to a sequence of matrix function applications where the matrices in the sequence are slowly changing and/or the vectors $\vb^{(i)}$ change as the sequence progresses.

-We develop an augmented Krylov subspace approximation to $f(\textbf{A}) \textbf{b}$ by deriving an augmented Krylov subspace approximation to the shifted linear system appearing in its integral representation.
-Although augmented Krylov subspace methods for matrix functions are not new (see eg. \cite{bloch2007iterative, eiermann2011deflated}), the purpose of this paper is to derive a method which allows for subspace recycling between a sequence of $N$ matrix function applications of the form
+We develop an augmented Krylov subspace approximation to $f(A) \vb$ by deriving an augmented Krylov subspace approximation to the shifted linear systems appearing in its integral representation.
+Although augmentation of Krylov subspaces has already been proposed for a single matrix function application (see eg. \cite{bloch2007iterative, eiermann2011deflated}), the purpose of this paper is to derive a method which allows for subspace recycling between a sequence of $N$ matrix function applications of the form \eqref{eq:fAibi}.
+It should be noted that unlike, e.g., the deflated-restarts approach \cite{eiermann2011deflated}, there is no restriction on our choice of $\mathcal{U}$, which allows us to reuse and refine $\mathcal{U}$ as $\vb^{(i)}$ and possibly $A^{(i)}$ are changing as the sequence progresses.

-where $\textbf{A}^{(i)}$ and/or $\textbf{b}^{(i)}$ are changing as the sequence progresses, and the function $f$ is not restricted to be the inverse function.
-Problems of this form arise in simulations of Quantum Chromodynamics (QCD), the theory of the strong interaction.
-The overlap formalism of lattice QCD \cite{neuberger1998exactly} suffers from computational overhead arising from the above problem with $f(z) = \mbox{sign}(z)$.
-Treating this problem by a subspace recycling method will be more flexible than current methods used in situations where the matrix remains fixed, and could allow for a more rapid decrease in convergence of the method as each problem in the sequence is solved.
-The method in this paper is the first of its kind proposed to extend subspace recycling to a sequence of matrix function applications where the matrices in the sequence are slowly changing.